zarexalvindaria/nikriks/02-backend/README.md

 ## Instructions for Developer

-**Note:** Before running any of the commands below, make sure that you have [Docker](https://www.docker.com/products/docker-desktop) installed and it is running in the background.
+**Note:** Before running any of the commands below, make sure that you have [Docker](https://www.docker.com/products/docker-desktop) installed and is running in the background.

 ### 1. If you have not created the Nikrik's Network yet from the [database instructions](https://github.com/zarexalvindaria/nikriks/tree/main/01-database), create the network